MahjongPantheon/pantheon/README.md

 4. Now you can use `make logs` and `make php_logs` to view all logs in real-time.
 Also you may use `make shell` to get to container shell, if you want to.
 Notice that killing php-fpm, postgres or nginx will ruin the container entirely.
 Use Dockerfile to alter their configuration.
-5. `make stop` to stop the container.
+5. `make stop` to shutdown the container.

 To create new empty event, run `make empty_event` - and you will be able to access event with printed link.
 Admin password for every generated empty event is `password`.